Help us improve

 Epics may include a spec: field pointing to a .allium behavioral spec file (e.g., spec: docs/specs/<epic-slug>.allium).
 When present:

-/allium:distill on refactor epics lacking a spec./allium:propagate to seed failing test skeletons before implementation./allium:weed after CI passes to flag spec/code divergence.Epics WITHOUT a spec: field behave exactly as today — all spec-driven steps are no-ops.
+spec: field, run /allium:distill to derive a baseline spec from existing code before decomposition./allium:propagate to seed failing test skeletons before implementation./allium:weed after CI passes to flag spec/code divergence.Epics WITHOUT a spec: field behave exactly as today — all spec-driven steps are no-ops.
 Requires the upstream allium plugin: /plugin install allium@juxt.
 See /allium:allium for full integration details.